 After all, party planning shouldn't always fall solely on the grown-ups in the house.
 A festive gathering at home will, by its very nature, involve the kids in one way or another.

-Help them to feel invested in the planning process by getting them involved in the party preparations.
+Help them feel invested in the party by getting them involved with these kids party planning ideas.